-This change can also be seen as catchup that existing companies are trying to play in the electric vehicle (EV) segment with companies like Tesla and the bars set by them before it’s too late.
+This change can also be seen as a catchup that existing companies are trying to play in the electric vehicle (EV) segment with companies like Tesla and the bars set by them before it’s too late.
 Today, we take a look at the electric vehicle segment in India and the best EV stocks in India for investors to watch out for in this segment.

 Why Electric and What is the plan ahead?

 One of the strategies adopted to combat this has been the push for electric vehicles (EVs).
 This will not only improve the environment but also India’s overall economic health.
 India currently imports crude oil and which sets us back in a deficit of approx $60 billion.

 The aim set by the government has been 100% electrification by 2030.
 This is a humungous target considering the early stages of adoption that we currently are in.

 The electric vehicle adoption rate in India is less than 1% according to a McKinsey&Company report.
 According to Bloomberg, in the six years leading up to October 2019, India has barely sold more than 8,000 electric cars.
-If compared to countries like China these sales figured are achieved in less than 2 days.
+If compared to countries like China these sales figures are achieved in less than 2 days.

 Some state government realizing their role have tried to eradicate one of the major barriers to owning an EV i.e. the high initial cost.
 This can be seen in the example of Maharashtra where subsidies were announced amounting to 1 lakh for electric vehicles.
 Consequently, Maharashtra had the highest sales volume since 2017 in the Indian electric car market.

-The government has also realized that it is best to target their efforts towards the public transport system in the initial stages.
+The government has also realized that it is best to target its efforts toward the public transport system in the initial stages.
 This is because the purchase of EVs in the private sector will depend on major other factors like attractiveness etc. The public transport system being one of the most heavily used in a country like India will definitely offer a huge boost to the sector.

-Top EV Stocks in India – Leading Vehicle Manufacturers
+best EV Stocks in India – Leading Vehicle Manufacturers

 The Indian EV industry being in its nascent stages does not have an established market leader in all vehicle types.
-There are 10+ major players existing in the 2 wheeler segment, 3-4 in Electric buses, and a few in car manufacturing.
+There are 10+ major players existing in the 2-wheeler segment, 3-4 in Electric buses, and a few in car manufacturing.
 The following are the top Electric Vehicle (EV) Manufacturers in India:

-Mahindra is the pioneer for EV in the Indian space.
+Mahindra is the pioneer of EV in the Indian space.
 Being the first major EV manufacturer it launched Mahindra Reva, its first EV as early as 2001.
 The Mahindra Reva was India’s first electric car.
 Over the years Mahindra has gone ahead to set up a dedicated R&D center in Bengaluru.

 In India, Tata Motors has an industrial joint venture with Fiat.
 One of Tata’s major benefits has been its ability to use resources from around the world.
 Tata’s innovation efforts are focused on developing auto technologies that are sustainable as well as suited.

-When it comes to EV’s, Tata has focussed on the Passenger Vehicles and Electric Buses market in India.
 When it comes to four-wheelers Tata offers 4 vehicles to pick from.
 The Nexon EV, Tigor EV, Nano EV, and the Tiago electric variant.
 In the Electric bus segment, Tata expects its demand from State transport Unions.
 The expected demand is estimated to be around 400,000 buses in the long run.

-Apart from EV’s, Tata has also focussed on setting up charging stations in its efforts to improve the industry infrastructure.
+Apart from EVs, Tata has also focussed on setting up charging stations in its efforts to improve the industry infrastructure.

 Ashok Leyland, the Hinduja Group’s flagship company, is the 4th largest bus manufacturer in the world and a market leader for trucks in India.
 The company has tied up with Sun Mobility in order to enhance its expertise in the vehicle domain.